-If you've been arrested or charged with a crime, you need the immediate assistance of a criminal defense lawyer.
+If you've been arrested or charged with a crime, you'll probably need the immediate assistance of a criminal defense lawyer, particularly if your liberty is at stake.
 A good criminal defense lawyer can explain your rights in all stages of the criminal process and help make the difference between a reduced plea bargain or dismissal and a jail sentence.

 Below is important information you need to know about hiring a criminal defense lawyer.

 Why You Need a Criminal Defense Lawyer